lucaji/lucaji.github.io/back-to-the-future-clock-replica/index.md

 ---

-## Feature List
+## Feature List (2014 prototype)

-- Three LED displays matching the film's color scheme and font
+- Three LED display panels matching the film's color scheme and font
 - Keyboard-based input for time configuration
 - Iconic sound FX from the movie
 - Alarm quotes voiced loudly through a speaker system

+## Feature List (2024 prototype)

+> After ten years, a complete rebuild has taken place.
+The project has been assembled as a **bare-metal** board, using ESP32 micro-controllers with WiFi support, separate I2S audio DAC and miniSD card reader for the webserver root and the audio files.

+Updated information will come soon, stay tuned!

 ---

-## Prototype Design
+## 2014 Prototype Design

 This was a **one-off build**, a passion project.
 No mass production, no scaling issues — just pure, joyful making.